 Tax and other charges

-UK traders purchasing shares pay stamp duty reserve tax of 0.50% of the transaction value.
+UK traders purchasing shares pay SDRT of 0.50% of the transaction value.
 A further levy of £1 on all purchases and sales of shares in excess of £10,000 is levied to finance the PTM levy.